Editor’s note: This post was originally written in September 2013, but was updated in December 2014 to reflect changes that apply to 2015.

 ACA tax credits make individual health insurance more affordable

-For eligible self-employed people, the tax credits will make individual health insurance significantly more affordable than it would otherwise be.
-And since the ACA also does away with medical underwriting in the individual health insurance market, people who avoided entrepreneurship in the past because of pre-existing health conditions will find that individual health insurance is much easier to get starting in 2014.
+For eligible self-employed people, the tax credits make individual health insurance significantly more affordable than it would otherwise be.
+And since the ACA also did away with medical underwriting in the individual health insurance market, people who avoided entrepreneurship in the past because of pre-existing health conditions can now become self-employed without having to worry about being ineligible to purchase health insurance.

 One last write-off to consider

-If you face high medical bills, be aware that that you might be able to deduct some of your expenses.
-The deduction – found on Schedule A of your income tax return – covers all types of medical expenses.
+If you face high medical bills and itemize your deductions, you might be able to deduct some of your medical expenses.
+The deduction – found on Schedule A of your income tax return – covers a wide range of medical expenses, and also includes premiums you pay for health insurance or qualified long-term care.
+You can’t double deduct though – if you deduct your health insurance premiums under the self-employed health insurance deduction explained above, you can’t include them in your medical expenses.

-But only expenses in excess of 10 percent of your adjusted gross income can be deducted.
+And you can only deduct expenses in excess of 10 percent of your adjusted gross.
 The threshold used to be 7.5 percent (through 2012), and for filers who are at least 65 years old, medical expenses that exceed 7.5 percent of adjusted gross income can still be deducted through the end of 2016.

 But starting in 2017, all filers will be limited to deducting only medical expenses that are in excess of 10 percent of their AGI, which can be a hard target to hit unless you’re dealing with a significant illness or injury.